 - File a formal complaint against the facility.

-- After that, discuss your situation with a sexual elder abuse attorney.
+- After that, discuss your situation with a sexual elder abuse attorney in San Jose, CA.

 How Our Elder Sexual Abuse Attorneys Can Help

-When you retain the services of our dedicated elder abuse attorneys, you get access to extensive knowledge, resources and compassion.
+When you retain the services of our dedicated San Jose elder sexual abuse attorneys, you get access to extensive knowledge, resources and compassion.
 We help our clients hold elder abuse perpetrators responsible.
 Furthermore, we do this by working to recover monetary compensation for the damages and harm caused by these actions.

-Contact Kirsten Fish and the nursing home abuse attorneys at Needham Kepner & Fish LLP about your unique situation.
+Contact Kirsten Fish and the elder sexual abuse lawyers in San Jose at Needham Kepner & Fish LLP about your unique situation.
 We are available to answer your questions and guide you through your potential legal options during a free consultation.